ghifariram/drghifari.github.io/_posts/2020-05-16-memoization.md

       1 fibonacci(21)
 ...
 ```
-In the [webinar][webinar], Misof also shows us a more advanced example in using Memoization, but I think the fibonacci example is enough to give us this main idea on how Memoization works.
+In the [webinar][webinar], Misof also shows us a more advanced example in using Memoization, but I think the fibonacci example is enough to give us the main idea on how Memoization works.
 If you are interested, you can find the recorded webinar on [topcoder][webinar], or [youtube][youtube].

 _Wassalamualaikum warahmatullah_